 Rather Be Safe Than Sorry

 New and improved detectors are always coming onto the market, usually advancing with technology.
-In a article by Haramis Electric, these detectors will alert emergency services automatically if a smoke detector is activated in your home.
+In an article by Haramis Electric, these detectors will alert emergency services automatically if a smoke detector is activated in your home.
 Also, if a homeowner is away from the house, an alert will still be sent to the police dispatch before the fire can spread.
 However, there are some disadvantages to these “smart” detectors.

 These new detectors are being powered by the household power, and alert people when connected to WiFi.
 Loss of internet service, power outages, and an unreliable wifi signal can mean that your device won’t be able to send an alert when you need them the most.
 Natural disasters and other incidents may occur causing this connection to be lost.
-As a fire fighter if there is a storm that has high winds and heavy rain, we receive many calls for power lines being down.
-When they are down, detectors in households no longer receive the power needed operate and detect smoke.
+As a firefighter, if there is a storm that has high winds and heavy rain, we receive many calls for power lines being down.
+When they are down, detectors in households no longer receive the power needed to operate and detect smoke.

 Advantages/Disadvantages of Smart Smoke Detectors.
 (2016, September 08).
 Retrieved March 19, 2018, from http://www.haramiselectric.com/blog/advantagesdisadvantages-smart-smoke-detectors/

 Brooke, C. (2011, November 08).
 Fire services on alert after smoke detector is blamed for causing TWO blazes.
 Retrieved April 05, 2018, from http://www.dailymail.co.uk/news/article-2058922/Firefighters-forced-stop-handing-smoke-alarms-catches-alight-nearly-burns-house.html